webciter/selectorFactory/README.md

 # selectorFactory
 Combine class and id selector rule to create a new class selector.

 A simple module to combine two or more selectors into a single selector and return the selector of the new class.
-This could be used to reduce the amount of classes applied to a element, or to create a ramdom class name on each page load to make it more difficult for aggregators.
+This could be used to reduce the amount of classes applied to a element, or to create a random class name on each page load to make it more difficult for aggregators.

 <h2>Require</h2>